uhle/beamer-presentation-template/README.md

 and several issues emerged throughout the years (even to the extend that beamer itself had to implement several patches to stop the theme from breaking).
 The [moloch theme](https://github.com/jolars/moloch), a fork of metropolis, aims to fix most of these problems, while also simplifying the code.
-As I hope that this theme be more robust and more frequently maintained, I transferred Karl's template to the moloch theme, trying to make as little changes as possible.
+As I hope that it will be more robust and maintained for longer, I transferred Karl's template to the moloch theme, trying to make as little changes as possible.

 # Clean and Simple Beamer Presentation Template